 A work of pure fiction – The Immortals of Meluha is a wonderful read and a definite page-turner.
-It is the first book in the Shiva Trilogy series.
+It is the first book in the Shiva Trilogy series by the author Amish.

 The author can be fully credited for his excellent imagination and for weaving a sound story with characters that seem so real.

-To know about more such exciting books, click here.
+To learn about more such exciting books, click here.